xentu/xentu-engine/docs/source/lua-code-reference/the-game-keyword.rst

     game.trigger('my_custom_event')

 The first argument is the name of the event to trigger.
-At this time the trigger method does not support passing additional arguments.
+The base trigger method does not support passing additional arguments.

 |